Sandra-Vadhin/Prelim-1-CHEME7770/README.md

 Required packages: GRNSimKit, GLPK, PyCall, PyPlot, DifferentialEquations, LinearAlgebra, DelimitedFiles, JSON, Optim

 ## Problem 1
 Solution can be found in .pdf, .docx, and .odt format with the title "VadhinProblem1".
+PDF is the best option.
+Open in Microsoft Word at your own risk.

 ## Problem 2a
 1. Edit line 13 of **VadhinProblem2A.jl** to the correct path to the ICT1.json file.